ndarmage/pppack/docs/source/intro.rst

  2. newton_interp_1d.f90 (here appended at the end of pppack.f90)

-    Interpolation of polynomials in Newton form by divided diffe- rences.
-The code has been upgraded with routines for multi- dimensional data.
+    Interpolation of polynomials in Newton form by divided differences.
+    The code has been upgraded with routines for multidimensional data.

  3. chebyshev_interp_1d.f90